Problems

 Less Practice Opportunity

-Children urinate many times daily, providing repeated practice opportunities.
-Bowel movements occur only 1-2 times per day, giving toddlers far fewer chances to connect the internal signal with the appropriate action.
+Children urinate many times daily.
+Bowel movements occur only 1-2 times per day, giving toddlers far fewer chances to connect the signal with the action.

 Emotional Weight

 When children transition from the enclosed security of a diaper to an exposed position on a potty, they lose both privacy and familiar sensation.
-The fear of falling into an adult-sized toilet, startling flush sounds, and seeing things "disappear" all compound the challenge.
+Fear of falling, startling flush sounds, and watching things "disappear" all compound the challenge.

 Stool Toileting Refusal

-A child who urinates successfully on the toilet but refuses to defecate there for at least one month.
-Key risk factors include:
+Child urinates successfully but refuses to defecate on the toilet for at least one month.

 • Late training age (42-48 months: 50% STR; after 48 months: 73%)